 Next, head to the Trocadero Esplanade, an open space with several fountains and exceptional views of the Eiffel Tower, and continue to the tower itself.
 Built by Gustave Eiffel as a temporary exhibit for the 1889 World's Fair, this 1,049-foot (320 m) spire has stood the test of time, and now, no one could imagine Paris without it.
 Purchase your access tickets and ascend to the second floor for panoramic city views, then continue to the summit for even better views!

-For Paris' lesser-known sites, consider an e-bike tour this afternoon.
+For an introduction to Paris' lesser-known sites, consider an e-bike tour this afternoon.
 Meet your guide and follow them along the Seine and up to the Montagne Sainte-Geneviève.
 Hear stories about Paris' monuments as you ride through neighborhoods such as Saint-Germain-des-Près, uncovering romantic spots, quiet bridges, and trendy cafés.
-Alternatively, foodies can take a walking tour of the Marais district, home to Paris' best pastry and chocolate shops.
-Sample decadent treats while you explore this colorful neighborhood.
+Alternatively, foodies can opt for a walking (and tasting) tour of the Marais district, home to some of the city's best pastry and chocolate shops.

 Day 3: Train to Marseille, Catamaran Cruise in Calanques National Park

-This evening, set out on a sunset catamaran tour of Calanques National Park.
-Make your way to the port and board your boat, traveling along the Marseille and Calanques coastline.
-Cruise past sheer limestone cliffs that rise above the turquoise waters of the park, with visits to creeks such as the Sormiou or Calanque d'En Vau.
-Take in the glittering lights of Marseille in the distance as you sip delicious Champagne or wine, snack on local treats, and listen to your favorite tunes on the boat's state-of-the-art soundtrack system.
+This evening, set out on a sunset catamaran tour of nearby Calanques National Park.
+Cruise past sheer limestone cliffs that rise above the turquoise waters of the park, and visit the region's distinctive "creeks" such as the Sormiou or Calanque d'En Vau.
+Take in the glittering lights of Marseille in the distance as you sip Champagne or wine, snack on local treats, and listen to your favorite tunes on the boat's state-of-the-art soundtrack system.

 Day 4: Snorkel or Kayak in Calanques National Park, Discover Cassis